Mushahid2521/Face_Recognition/README.md

 This also supports mutiple faces present in the Image and tells from left which one is whom from the known faces.
 If a person is not present then it prints unknown face.

 ## Usage
+`virtualenv` is required to follow the steps.
+To install virtual environment. `sudo apt-get install python3-pip` and `pip3 install virtualenv` on the terminal.
+The code has been tested on Linux OS and Python3.8.
 ```
 git clone https://github.com/Mushahid2521/Face_Recognition.git
 cd Face_Recognition